gvwilson/thirdbit/src/fiction/in-heck/index.md

 And stayed dark.

 "This is ridiculous!"
-Maddy uncrossed her arms and stood up.
+Maddy stood up,
+ignoring Mouse's beep.
 "You must have brought me here for a reason.
 What is it?
 What is 'intake'?"